CodeChain-io/foundry-keystore-cli/README.md

   Options:

     -V, --version                      output the version number
-    -t, --account-type <accountType>   'platform' or 'asset'.
-The type of the key (default: platform) --keys-path <keysPath>             the path to store the keys (default: keystore.db) --network-id <networkId>           the id of the network (use 'cc' for mainnet, use 'wc' for corgi) (default: cc) -h, --help                         output usage information
+    --keys-path <keysPath>             the path to store the keys (default: keystore.db) --network-id <networkId>           the id of the network (use 'cc' for mainnet, use 'wc' for corgi) (default: cc) -h, --help                         output usage information